anuhanovic/BIOF475Spring2018/Homeworks/HW6/pinalfernandez_iago.md

-### Here is the "Hello, World" programme in Python, R and a couple more programming languages.
+### Here is the "Hello, World" program in Python, R and a couple more programming languages.

 ### ALGOL
 ```